 Here’s how to get more work out of both current and past clients:

-Getting More Work Out of Current Clients
+Pitch More Work to Your Current Clients

 Because you’re familiar with their business (you’ve just written a project for them, after all!) you probably have a whole slew of ideas for projects.
 Again, though, we don’t want to overwhelm your clients.
-When you get them on the call, pitch them no more than three of your very best, most high impact ideas for projects.
+When you get them on the call, pitch them no more than three of your very best, most high-impact ideas for projects.

 Get on the call fully prepared to describe the project, exactly how it will benefit your client, how long it will take you to do, and what you’ll charge for it.
-And, of course, since you’ve just wrapped up one project for them, let them know that you’re able to start on the next one right away.

 Not every single client will be ready to jump into a new project right away.
 If they’re not, make sure you make a note to reach back out after a month or three months to re-pitch your ideas.
 There’s no sense in letting a good client get away!